kwangromero/AmazonCoupon_PracAppI/README.md

 # AmazonCoupon_PracAppI
 Link to github: https://github.com/kwangromero/AmazonCoupon_PracAppI.git

+# Note
+The plotly graphs are not shown when viewing the Jupyter notebook content via github.
+When the Jupyter Notebook is downloaded, make sure to also download the dataset (coupons.csv) and save it in a folder titled "data".
+This is because in the Jupyter notebook, the coupons.csv dataset is referenced from the following path: data/coupons.csv

 # Github repository description
 Includes a Jupyter Notebook that details the characteristics of customers who accept bar and coffee-house coupons to help determine if sending coupons to drivers are effective.